panzerdp/dmitripavlutin.com/content/posts/161-import-meta/index.md

 A useful property both browser and Node.js assign to `import.meta` is the `url` property.

-In a browser `import.meta.url` contains the absolute URL to the current ES module.
+In a browser, `import.meta.url` contains the absolute URL to the current ES module.

 For example, let's define a module named `main.mjs` that logs the value of the `import.meta.url`: